datahub-project/datahub/docs/rfc/active/access-control/access-control.md

 #### Must Haves

-a. a central notion of Actor identity in the DataHub backend (GMS).
+a. a central notion of "authenticated user" in the DataHub backend (GMS).

-b. pluggable authentication responsible for resolving DataHub Actors
+b. pluggable authentication responsible for resolving DataHub users

 - in scope: file-based username password plugin (for built-in roles), continue to support OIDC
 - in the future: saml, ldap / ad, api key, native authentication plugins

-c. ability to define logical access control policies based on a combination of
+c. ability to define fine-grained access control policies based on a combination of

+- actors: the users + groups the policy should be applied to (with ability to specify "all users" or "all groups")
 - resource type: the type of resource being accessed on the DataHub platform (eg. dataset entity, dataset aspect, roles, privileges etc) (exact match or ALL)
 - resource identifier: the primary key identifier for a resource (eg. dataset urn) (support for pattern matching)
 - action (bound to resource type. eg. read + write)
+- [in the future] domains

 with support for optional conjunctions of filtering on resource type, & identifier (eg. resource type = "entity:dataset:ownership", resource identifier = "urn:li:dataset:1", action = "UPDATE") and including with support for the following resource types:

 - metadata entities: datasets, charts, dashboards, etc.
 - metadata aspects: dataset ownership, chart info, etc.
-- access control objects: roles, policies, etc.
+- access control objects: access policies, etc.

-d. ability to define named roles that can be associated with fine-grained access control policies
+d. ability to resolve DataHub users to a set of access policies

-e. ability to configure mapping rules from DataHub Actors to named roles

-- where Actor = (principal name, group names, freeform string properties)
+- where User metadata includes principal name, group names, freeform string properties

-g. ability to manage roles, role mappings, policies dynamically via Rest API
+e. ability to manage access policies programmatically via Rest API

-h. ability to enforce fine-grained access control policies (ref.b) (Authorizer implementation)
+f. ability to enforce fine-grained access control policies (ref.b) (Authorizer implementation)
-- Inputs: resolved roles, role-policy mappings, resource type, resource key
+- Inputs: resolved access policies, resource type, resource key

 #### Nice to Haves

-a. policies that are tied to arbitrary attributes of a target resource object.
+a. policies that are tied to arbitrary attributes of a target resource object. (full ABAC)

-b. ability to manage roles, role mappings, policies via React UI
+b. ability to manage access policies via React UI

 ### What success looks like

 Based on the requirements gathered from talking with folks in the community, we decided to rally around the following goal.
 It should be possible to

-1. Define a new access control policy
+1. Define a named access control policy
     - Resource Granularity: individual, asset type
     - Action Granularity: VIEW, UPDATE against an individual or group of DataHub resources (entities, aspects, roles, policies)
-2. Define a named role, which maps to the access control policy
-3. Define a configurable mapping from an authenticated Actor (DataHub user, groups) to one or more roles
+2. Define mapping conditions from an authenticated user (DataHub user, groups) to one or more access policies

-Within 15 minutes or less. (dynamic)
+Within 15 minutes or less.

-Notice that we've omitted inclusion of

-- introducing a new resource type
-- introducing a new action type

-in the same amount of time.
-These should, however, be possible to change in code given sufficient development time. (static)

 ## Implementation